‘It’s Time’ album review

 review by Levi Yager

-Kicking off 2021, the Wichita duo Of the Spheres has released its debut EP titled It’s Time.
+Kicking off 2021, the Wichita duo King’s Wit has released its debut EP titled It’s Time.
 This is definitely a unique EP that will probably have the most appeal strictly in progressive rock circles.
 The best part about It’s Time has to be the exceptional musicianship on display; you can’t go a single minute without hearing a cool guitar riff or a sweet bass groove.
 It’s far from a perfect release, but it has its moments.

 I enjoyed quite a few aspects of this EP, but I also took issue with the vocals.
 They’re just inconsistent in quality (and sometimes difficult to understand).
 This becomes especially apparent since most of the EP is instrumental, and that’s where the band really shines anyway.
-Honestly, I would rather listen to a fully instrumental version of It’s Time, and I’d be excited to see if Of the Spheres goes that direction in the future.
+Honestly, I would rather listen to a fully instrumental version of It’s Time, and I’d be excited to see if King’s Wit goes that direction in the future.
 Personally, I think it would improve their sound.